 - Cover greens with row cover to extend their life.
-Cooking greens and some salad greens (like spinach and arugula) can potentially overwinter, depending on the weather conditions in the winter months.
+Cooking greens and some tough salad greens (like spinach and beet greens) can potentially overwinter, depending on the weather conditions in the winter months.
 A thick layer of leaf or straw mulch under the plants helps to regulate soil temperature. - Hill soil over root crops to protect them, then add a deep layer of mulch before the ground freezes.
 A foot of mulch will protect the crops, and keep the ground from freezing over the winter.
-Dig out the crops throughout the winter to harvest.
-Check out this handy article with more details. - Add a thick layer of mulch to perennial herbs, like sage, thyme, and oregano.
+Dig out the crops throughout the winter to harvest. - Add a thick layer of mulch to hearty perennial herbs, like sage, thyme, and oregano.
 You can harvest from these tough plants sparingly during the winter months.